Our blogs

 Reading – Please read every night for at least 15 minutes.
 Don’t forget to record it in your reading diary!

 Maths – We’ve set two challenges on Sumdog this week.
-They focus on fluency and statistics.
+They focus on multiplication and times tables – perfect for reinforcing the grid method we’ve been learning in class.

-Spellings – This week’s spellings are revisiting our suffix rules.
-Practise reading and spelling them at home.
-We have set a Sumdog challenge for these too!
+Spellings – This week’s spellings all end in –ation.
+Practise reading and spelling them at home:

 Welcome to your Friday Blog